Florence Fuller: Style and legacy

 Reviewing the Western Australian Art Society's exhibition in 1906, the critic for Perth's Western Mail considered Fuller's works to be the finest on show, and that "the occasion provides another triumph for Miss Fuller".

 Art critic and curator Jenny McFarlane considered Fuller's work to be complex, drawing not only on European modernist academic traditions and Australian subjects, but also at times, incorporating "radical stylistic innovations" that drew on Indian artistic tradition and theosophy's ideas.
 Fuller's style and choice of subject were strongly influenced by the theory and practice of the theosophy movement.
 Compared to her earlier works, portraits painted at Adyar showed a reduced tonal range and a shift from academic portraiture to representation of the 'hidden inner life' of the subject.
 In Portrait of the Lord Buddha, she worked with a colour palette reflecting theosophy's attribution of specific meanings to colours and used little tonal variation.

 In 1914, it was reported that Fuller was represented in four public galleries—three in Australia and one in South Africa—a record for an Australian woman painter at that time.
 Yet although she experienced considerable success during her early life, Fuller subsequently became almost invisible.
 No obituaries appeared in the newspapers in 1946.
 She is not mentioned at all in Janine Burke's Australian Women Artists 1840–1940, Max Germaine's Dictionary of Women Artists in Australia, nor Caroline Ambrus's Australian Women Artists.
-However her work toured with the Completing the picture: women artists and the Heidelberg era exhibition in 1992-1993 and also was discussed in detail and illustrated in Janda Gooding's Western Australian art and artists, 1900-1950 exhibition and publication.
+However her biography and work were included in the nationally touring 1985–1986 exhibition and its catalogue Golden Summers: Heidelberg and beyond.
+Works also toured in the exhibition Completing the picture: women artists and the Heidelberg era in 1992-1993 and were discussed in detail and illustrated in Janda Gooding's Western Australian art and artists, 1900-1950 exhibition and publication.
 In 2013, Ann Gray described Fuller as "an important Australian woman artist and arguably Western Australia's most significant artist from the Federation period".
 Works by Fuller are held by the Art Gallery of South Australia, the Art Gallery of Western Australia, the National Gallery of Australia, the City of Perth, the National Gallery of Victoria, Australia's National Portrait Gallery, the Art Gallery of New South Wales and the State Library of Victoria.
 Internationally, her work is held by the Newport Museum and Art Gallery in South Wales.